 If your symptoms are severe, surgery may be needed.
 For example, hard lumps under the skin may need to be removed, and tightened muscles may need to be loosened.

-Newer treatments such as laser therapy and photodynamic therapy are currently being trialled, and may improve the outcome of the condition for many people.
+Newer treatments such as laser therapy and photodynamic therapy may also be available.

 Living with scleroderma